OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 I can go the easy way out and run TeamCity on a Linux VM with Windows build agent on another VM.
 JetBrains provides AWS and Azure templates to make setup as easy as possible.
 But I don't want to have to maintain VMs.

-JetBrains provides a [server docker container](https://hub.docker.com/r/jetbrains/teamcity-server/) and a [agent docker container](https://hub.docker.com/r/jetbrains/teamcity-agent/).
+JetBrains provides a [server docker container](https://hub.docker.com/r/jetbrains/teamcity-server/) and an [agent docker container](https://hub.docker.com/r/jetbrains/teamcity-agent/).
 If you look closely at the agent docker container you can see it can either be run as a Linux container or a Windows container.
 They also include a number of build tools, such as .NET and Git.
 And, Octopus Deploy recently added Kubernetes support.
 The challenge today is to get TeamCity running in a Kubernetes cluster.

 For fun, I am going to be using Octopus Deploy to deploy TeamCity to Kubernetes which will in turn push packages back to the same Octopus Deploy instance.
 That is some snake eating the tail, but why not?
 YOLO, right?

-## Step 1: Create K8s cluster and connect Octopus Deploy to it
+## Step 1: Create K8s Cluster and Connect Octopus Deploy to it

-First, we need to setup Octopus Deploy to be able to deploy to the K8s cluster.
+First, we need to setup Octopus Deploy to deploy to the K8s cluster.
 In order for that to happen, I need to create a K8s cluster first.
 For the purposes of this article I will be using the Google Cloud Platform, or GCP, to host my K8s cluster.

 Let's go to [Google Console Login](https://console.cloud.google.com).

-### Creating The Cluster
+### Creating the Cluster
 Once you create your account and login you will be sent to the dashboard.
 On the left menu select Kubernetes.

 ![](gcp_dashboard_select_k8s.png "width=500")